Skip to Content

 Where To Find Vacancies?

-If you are looking for short term work and you can go to Japan on a Working Holiday visa, work exchange platforms are a good place to look for vacancies.
+If you are looking for short-term work and you can go to Japan on a Working Holiday visa, work exchange platforms are a good place to look for vacancies of fruit picker Japan hiring now.

-Work exchange programs are suitable for those who plan to have their time divided equally between work and travelling.
+Work exchange programs are suitable for those who plan to have their time divided equally between work and traveling.

 Here are some work exchange platforms listed below: